Alzheimer's genes: Are you at risk?

 - ABCA7.
 This gene seems to be linked to a greater risk of Alzheimer's disease.
-Researchers suspect it may have something to do with the gene's role in how the body uses cholesterol.
+Researchers suspect that it may have something to do with the gene's role in how the body uses cholesterol.

 - PLD3.
 Scientists don't know much about the role of PLD3 in the brain.
 But it's recently been linked to a significantly increased risk of Alzheimer's disease.

 - TREM2.
 This gene affects how the brain responds to swelling and irritation, called inflammation.
 Rare changes in this gene are lined to an increased risk of Alzheimer's disease.

 - SORL1.
 Some forms of SORL1 on chromosome 11 appear to be linked to Alzheimer's disease.

 Researchers are continuing to learn more about Alzheimer's disease.
 Knowing more about how the disease works might lead to new ways to prevent and treat it.

 As with APOE, these genes are risk factors, not direct causes.
 In other words, having one of these changed genes might increase the risk of Alzheimer's.
 But not everyone who has a changed gene will get Alzheimer's disease.

-A very small percentage of people who develop Alzheimer's disease have the early-onset type.
+A very small percentage of people who develop Alzheimer's disease have the young-onset type.
 Symptoms of this type usually appear between ages 30 and 60.
 This type of Alzheimer's disease is strongly linked to genes.